huggingface/hf-endpoints-documentation/docs/source/engines/custom_container.md

 - MODEL_ID = "/repository"
 + MODEL_ID = "HuggingFaceTB/SmolLM3-3B"
 ```
-Since locally we acutally do want to download the model from the Hugging Face Hub.
+Since locally we actually do want to download the model from the Hugging Face Hub.
 But don't forget to change this back!

 and then run the following: